walterhiggins/WMPJS/README.md

 Type a message or two to verify the chat messages appear in the chosen color then issue the */reload* command and type another message.
 You'll notice that the chat color preferences have been preserved.

 #### Saving Plugin Data
 At this point you might be wondering how chat color preferences were preserved after the server plugins were unloaded and reloaded.
 The *persist()* function in addition to loading data, marks data for saving when the plugin is unloaded.
 This means that any data returned by the *persist()* function is *automatically* saved when the plugin is unloaded.
 As a Javascript plugin developer you don't need to worry about saving your plugin's data because it will be saved automatically once you load it using the *persist()* function.
-That's why there's only 1 call to *persist()* in the *chatcolor.js* module.
+Any changes you make to the object returned by *persist()* will be saved.
+You can verify this at the in-game prompt by trying the following commands:

+    /js var test = persist('testpers', {});
+    /js test.name = 'Your name here';
+    /js refresh();

+The *refresh()* function will cause ScriptCraft to reload.
+Now issue the following commands:

+    /js var test = persist('testpers', {});
+    /js test.name

+The name you entered earlier should display.
+It's important to note that only changes to the object returned by *persist()* will be saved.
+In the above example, if you were to later reassign the *test* variable to another object and make changes then those changes would not be saved.
+The following code *would not work*:

+    /js var test = persist('testpers', {});
+    /js test = { name: 'Your name here' }; // WARNING: changes to test will not be saved.

 You may be wondering 'Where is the plugin data saved to?'.
 Let's take a look...

 ### Saved Data
 ScriptCraft saves plugin data in the *plugins/scriptcraft/data* folder.
 If you open the folder in your editor you'll notice there's now a *chatcolor-prefs-store.json* file already present.
 Open this file in your editor and you'll see something like this:

     {
       "walterh": "blue"
     }

 The *.json* at the end of the filename means this is a JSON file.
 JSON remember is short for Javascript Obect Notation and is just a way to load, store and send javascript data.
 When you call *persist()* it takes the filename parameter (for example: 'chatcolor-prefs') and appends '-store.json' to the filename and saves the file.
 The data is saved in JSON format because that's the easiest way for Javascript to store and load data.